-A custom coil spring is open helical spring that offers resistance to a compressive force applied axially.
+A coil spring is open helical spring that offers resistance to a compressive force applied axially.
 Custom coil springs are usually coiled as a constant diameter cylinder.
-Most coil springs with material diameters under three-eighths inch are cold coiled.
-Almost all custom coil springs using over five-eighths in. bar stock are hot coiled.
-There is an overlapping area from three-eighths in. to five-eighths in. material size in which the custom coil springs may be either cold coiled or hot coiled.
+Most springs with material diameters under three-eighths inch are cold coiled.
+Almost all others using over five-eighths in. bar stock are hot coiled.
+There is an overlapping area from three-eighths in. to five-eighths in. material size in which the springs may be either cold coiled or hot coiled.

 The transportation industry is the largest user of hot coil springs.
 Agricultural implement manufacturers and construction equipment builders make up the next largest segment.

-Custom hot coiled coil springs that are to be subjected to elevated temperatures or operate in a corrosive environment require the use of heat-treatable exotic alloys such as Inconel X 750, precipitation hardening stainless, and even en tungsten bearing tool steels.
-However, most hot-coiled coil springs are made from bars of carbon or alloy steel.
+Hot coiled coil springs that are to be subjected to elevated temperatures or operate in a corrosive environment require the use of heat-treatable exotic alloys such as Inconel X 750, precipitation hardening stainless, and even in tungsten bearing tool steels.
+However, most are made from bars of carbon or alloy steel.
 These bars are produced to fine grain practice and are ordered as special bar quality to insure minimum surface imperfections.
 Surface imperfections can be prevented completely by cold finishing or centerless grinding the bars.
-Since a large portion of the cost is in the material, however, this can significantly increase the cost of hot coiled coil springs.
+Since a large portion of the cost is in the material, however, this can significantly increase the cost.

 Custom hot-coiled coil springs are usually preset.
 They are wound to a length greater than the finished length, heat treated, then compressed solid one or more times to bring them to the specified length.
 Presetting introduces beneficial residual stresses which allow the springs to support greater loads than would otherwise be possible.
 This does not increase service life.
 Actually, since it allows higher stresses, presetting can materially decrease the service life.